Key Takeaways (TLDR)

 This is a live, from-the-field report after I conducted a number of time management experiments all in the name of helping you figure out which one is best for YOU, your personality, and the tasks at hand!

-The truth is, I was born this way.
-And I’m a bit of an overplanner.
-I always have been!
+I’m a bit of an overplanner and always have been.
 In addition to this being my natural tendency, I’ve also read TONS of books on this stuff and have been obsessed with organization and planning from a young age.

 And despite being the planner of all planners, my answer when people ask me about organization or time management 100% of the time is that it depends… it depends on YOU.